 david.gerard at lawrence.edu

 I came to Lawrence in 2009 after eight years at Carnegie Mellon University, six as executive director of the Center for the Study & Improvement of Regulation (CSIR).
 At Carnegie Mellon, I taught courses in the Department of Social & Decision Sciences and for the masters program in Engineering & Technology Innovation Management (ETIM).
 I maintain a connection as an adjunct associate professor in the Department of Engineering & Public Policy.

-I was the recipient of the 2014-15 Faculty Convocation Award for distinguished professional work, and I gave a talk on climate change at the Honors Convocation in May 2015.
-I have also given recent talks on corporate social responsibility and a Freshman Studies’ lecture on Thomas Schelling’s Micromotives & Macrobehavior.
+In the academic year 2014-15, I received the Faculty Convocation Award for distinguished professional work, and I gave a talk on climate change at the Honors Convocation in May 2015.
+I have also given (reasonably) recent talks on corporate social responsibility and a Freshman Studies’ lecture on Thomas Schelling’s Micromotives & Macrobehavior.

 I earned a Ph.D. is in economics from the University of Illinois and a B.A. in American studies and economics from Grinnell College.